hundeo:

 FCI Group: Scent hounds and related breeds

-A very rare dog breed is the Austrian Black and Tan Hound or also known as Vieräugl or Brandlbracke.
-But it is becoming more and more popular.
+The Austrian Black and Tan Hound - also known as the Vieräugl or Brandlbracke - is a very rare breed of dog.
+But it is becoming increasingly popular.
 Breeders can hardly meet the demand.
-However, there is a big limitation for the prospective buyer.
-In Germany, breeding is controlled by the Deutscher Brackenverein e.
-V. (German Bracken Association).
-Since the Brandlbracke is a pure hunting dog, the cute puppies are only given to hunters.
+However, there is one major restriction for prospective buyers.
+In Germany, breeding is controlled by the German Bracken Association.
+As the Brandlbracke is a pure hunting dog, the cute puppies are only given to hunters.

 Austrian Black and Tan Hound